( 46872 Reads)|

-It was long suspected that living things were the agents of disease.
+Many philosophers and physicians long suspected that living things were the agents of disease.
 In volume 6 of his epic poem De Rerum Natural (On the Nature of the Universe) written sometime around 50 B.C., Titus Lucretius Carus speculates about invisible atoms causing disease.
-This was only one idea among many and some thought that an imbalance in humors caused illness, while others felt that supernatural forces were at work.
+This poem was only one idea among many.
+Some thought that an imbalance in humors caused illness, while others felt that supernatural forces were at work.
 The prevailing theory held by most doctors of the 19thcentury was that chemical toxins were carried from an ill patient to others, causing them to contract the same malady.
-The bacteria that were known to be present were seen as a symptom of the disease and not its cause.
+The bacteria that were present were seen as a symptom of the disease and not its cause.

 Figure 1.14.
 Ignaz Semmelweis.
 The Hungarian Ignaz Semmelweis.
 Drawing by Tammi Henke

 Ignaz became a vigorous proponent of his ideas, but the Hungarian doctor's efforts were opposed by many who could not accept that physicians themselves could be responsible for spreading bacterial infection.
 Ridicule of his idea caused him to move from Vienna to Pest, Hungary and ultimately played a role in a nervous breakdown.
-Ironically Semmelweis died from an infection that he contracted during a surgery he performed, while recovering from his nervous breakdown.
+Ironically, Semmelweis died from an infection that he contracted during surgery while recovering from his nervous breakdown.

 In a seemingly unrelated event, Louis Pasteur found something interesting while working on wine souring, a problem where wine fermentations produce a sour taste and very little alcohol.
 Fermentation of alcoholic beverages was thought to be a simple chemical reaction.
 Heating, common in most beverage preparations, was thought to cause the breakdown of sugar into alcohol.
-Pasteur was asked to help out the wine industry in France because wine souring was pushing it close to ruin.
-His work on wine-making revealed that the process of converting sugar to alcohol is actually performed by various yeast strains.
-He then showed that the wine was going bad because a contaminating microbe was generating lactic acid instead of alcohol from the sugar.
-This idea was controversial, but gained credibility when Pasteur solved the problem by heating the wine and killing the contaminant.
-The heating process was named pasteurizationin his honor and is still widely used today.
+The wine industry in France asked for Pasteur's help because wine souring was pushing it close to ruin.
+His work on wine-making revealed that various yeast strains actually perform the process of converting sugar to alcohol.
+He then showed that the wine was going bad because a contaminating microbe generated lactic acid instead of alcohol from the sugar.
+This controversial idea gained credibility when Pasteur solved the problem by heating the wine and killing the contaminant.
+The heating process was named pasteurization in his honor and is still widely used today.
 In a brilliant step of generalization, Pasteur realized that souring of wine and infectious disease shared a common thread in that they both might involve infection by a microorganism.
 His suggestion that microbes cause disease became known as the germ theory of disease.

-In 1876 Robert Koch provided definitive proof of the germ theory by isolating the cause of anthrax and showing it to be a bacterium.
-From this came the development of Koch's Postulates, a set of rules for the assignment of a microbe as the cause of a disease:
+In 1876, Robert Koch provided definitive proof of the germ theory by isolating the cause of anthrax and showing it to be a bacterium.
+From this came the development of Koch's Postulates, a set of rules for assigning a microbe as the cause of a disease:

-The postulates are Koch's most famous contribution to science and it is a testament to the utility of these postulates that they are stilled used today to discover the cause of new emerging diseases.
-Koch went on to apply these principles in the study of many other diseases including tuberculosis, cholera and sleeping sickness.
-It should be pointed out that Koch's postulates cannot be applied to all diseases.
-For example if a disease-causing microbe has humans as its sole host and has a significant possibility of causing death, it would be unethical to apply this microbe to test humans as dictated by postulate 3.
+The postulates are Koch's most famous contribution to science, and it is a testament to the utility of these postulates that they are stilled used today to discover the cause of new emerging diseases.
+Koch went on to apply these principles to study many other diseases, including tuberculosis, cholera, and sleeping sickness.
+Koch's postulates do have limitations and do not apply to all diseases.
+For example, if a disease-causing microbe has humans as its sole host and has a significant possibility of causing death, it would be unethical to apply this microbe to test humans as dictated by postulate.
 Also, it is not always possible to obtain a disease-causing microbe in pure culture.

 While attacking the problem of disease, Koch developed the tools for obtaining pure cultures.
 Advances in science often come from innovations in the available technology.
-Robert Koch was an important microbiologist because his pioneering work in the isolation and characterization of bacterial diseases helped to identify the causes of many of the maladies plaguing humanity.
+Robert Koch was an influential microbiologist because his pioneering work in the isolation and characterization of bacterial diseases helped identify the causes of many of the disorders plaguing humanity.
 Further work by other scientists then began the long road to conquering them.

 The ensuing years brought numerous discoveries about the nature of disease.
-In the latter half of the 19thcentury, the causative agents for anthrax, tuberculosis, gonorrhea, diphtheria and many more were discovered.
-Great strides in understanding maladies caused by bacteria were made at this time, including the solidification of the germ theory of disease.
+In the latter half of the 19thcentury, scientists discovered the causative agents for anthrax, tuberculosis, gonorrhea, diphtheria, and many more.
+Researchers made great strides in understanding disorders caused by bacteria, including the solidification of the germ theory of disease.
 However, some illnesses seemed not to have bacterial origins.
-Microscopic examination of serafrom ill patients revealed no organisms and the causative agents could not be grown on any known medium.
+Microscopic examination of sera from ill patients revealed no organisms, and the causative agents could not be grown on any known medium.
 Yet if these sera were injected into a susceptible host, disease resulted.

 In 1886 John Brown Buist devised a method for staining and fixing liquid from a cowpox vesicle.
 Observations of this slide showed tiny bodies that he believed were spores.
 Although he did not realize it, he was the first person to see (and photograph) a virus.
-It was not until the middle of the twentieth century with the invention of the electron microscope that the true shape and structure of viruses was understood.
+It was not until the middle of the twentieth century, with the invention of the electron microscope, that we understood the true shape and structure of viruses.

-In 1884 Charles Chamberland in Pasteur's laboratory created an unglazed porcelain filter that had pores much smaller than bacteria (0.1-1 µm).
+In 1884 Charles Chamberland in Pasteur's laboratory created an unglazed porcelain filter with pores much smaller than bacteria (0.1-1 µm).
 It was possible to pass a solution containing bacteria through these filters and completely remove them from the solution.
-This enabled the creation of sterile medium without the use of heat, and also became a standard test for the removal of all bacteria, especially when testing transmission of disease.
-By removing the microbes, Chamberland clearly demonstrated that an infectious agent, and not the solution, was causing the illness.
+This innovation enabled the creation of sterile medium without heat and became a standard test for removing all bacteria, especially when testing transmission of disease.
+By removing the microbes, Chamberland demonstrated that an infectious agent, and not the solution, was causing the illness.
 This concept seemed reasonable until scientists began to investigate a tobacco infection.

 Bacteria are also vulnerable to viruses.
-Bacterial viruses were described by Frederick Twort in 1915 and independently by Felix d'Herelle in 1917.
-Felix d'Herelle was studying a plague of locusts in Mexico when he noticed that the locusts were being killed by a microorganism.
-During experiments to characterize this microbe, d'Herelle noticed the appearance of clear, circular spots two or three millimeters in diameter on cultures growing on agar.
+Frederick Twort described bacterial in 1915 and independently by Felix d'Herelle in 1917.
+Felix d'Herelle was studying a plague of locusts in Mexico when he noticed that a microorganism was killing the locusts.
+During experiments to characterize this microbe, d'Herelle noticed clear, circular spots two or three millimeters in diameter on cultures growing on agar.
 At this point d'Herelle studied the spots enough to determine that they came from an agent small enough to pass through a porcelain filter.
-He dropped the investigation, but recalled these observations while studying dysentery in 1915.
-The illness was affecting soldiers fighting in World War I and he soon determined the cause to be the bacterium Shigella dysentery.
+He dropped the investigation but recalled these observations while studying dysentery in 1915.
+The illness affected soldiers fighting in World War I, and he soon determined the cause to be the bacterium Shigella dysentery.
 In the process of investigating Shigella, similar areas of clearing were observed. d'Herelle realized that something in these areas of clearing was killing the bacterium.
 He eventually determined these were viruses of bacteria, coining the term bacteriophage (devourer of bacteria).
 Table 1.4 lists these and other significant events in the discovery of the cause of disease.